lfost42/BrailleSymbols/README.md

 ![My App](./app.png)

 ## WALKTHROUGH
-An administrative dashboard for maintaining a database of braille special sysmbols.
+An administrative dashboard for maintaining a database of braille special symbols.
 Designed, tested, and deployed following Open API Specification standards using Swagger.

 ## OPEN REQUIREMENTS